How to Make a Dry-Brined, Self-Basting, Hands-Off Turkey + Bonus Recipes

 Your turkey should be beautifully browned, but if the skin is not quite browned and crispy enough, remove the cheesecloth and place the turkey back into the oven for 10-15 minutes.

 When the turkey is cooked, transfer to a large cutting board or platter.
 Gently peel off the cheesecloth.
-Loosely cover with turkey with aluminum foil and let it rest at least 30 minutes.
+Loosely cover turkey with aluminum foil and let it rest at least 30 minutes.
 If you’re still not ready to carve it and eat after 30 minutes, don’t worry.
 It will stay warm until you’re ready for it.
+Meanwhile, pour turkey drippings into a glass measuring cup or drippings separator, and then add to your gravy (recipe below).

 - Pull turkey legs away from the body until thighbones pop.
 Cut away the legs.
 Separate thighs and drumsticks at the joints.
 Place all parts on a cutting board and carve parallel to the bone.